Price

 Two nights stay at Galkadawala Forest Lodge, which is an open-plan forest lodge built sensitively with its natural surroundings and nestled in ‘jungle’ near a picturesque lake.
 It is a unique property in a stunning setting with an eclectic charm at every turn, an ideal retreat for nature lovers.

 Early morning hot air balloon flight around the Sigiriya and Dambulla area to view the surrounding countryside at dawn – a very special experience indeed.
-Wind conditions permitting.
+IMPORTANT - Weather conditions permitting.
 Season from November to April.

 Jeep safari in Minneriya NP, which forms an ‘elephant corridor’, along with Kaudulla NP, for the vast herds roaming the eastern region of the country from Trincomalee through to Wasgamuwa, Maduru Oya and Gal Oya NPs further south.
 The park is home to a variety of animals such as elephants, leopards, toque macaques, purple faced langurs, sloth bears, sambar and spotted deer, and about 160 bird species, including many endemics.
 Minneriya is home to the ‘gathering’ between August and October, when large herds of elephants congregate around Minneriya Lake to seek the last available water at the end of the dry season.